joshuacook/invoke_call/README.md

 }
 ```

 Note the variation in syntax.
-In a script, the scenario is passed as a block.
+In a script, configuration variables are passed as JSON and the scenario is passed as a block.
 For example,

 ```ruby
 require_relative 'invoke_call'